Understanding Outer Optimizers in Local SGD: Learning Rates, Momentum, and Acceleration: Theory

 \begin{theorem} Suppose that \Cref{asm:f-cvx-smooth,asm:stoch-gradients} hold.
 Suppose that the outer update is gradient descent with momentum, $\mathrm{OuterUpdate}(x_r, -\Delta_{r, H}) = x_r + \gamma \Delta_{r, H} + \mu (x_r - x_{r-1})$ with momentum parameter $\mu \in [0,1)$ and the local update is gradient descent $\mathrm{LocalUpdate}(y, g) = y - \eta g$ in \Cref{alg:fed-opt}.
 Let the step sizes $\eta, \gamma$ satisfy $\eta L \left(1 + \left(\frac{\gamma}{1-\mu}-1\right)_+ H\right) \leq \frac{1}{4}$ and $\frac{\eta \gamma \mu L H}{1-\mu} \leq \frac{1}{16}$.
 Then after $R$ rounds of communication, the averaged iterate satisfies

 where $\bar{y}$ is defined as the average of all local iterates across training (as in \Cref{eq:main-thm-guarantee}) and $(a)_+ = \max(a, 0)$. \end{theorem} The proof is provided in \Cref{sec:proof-momentum}.
 Theorem~\ref{thm:momentum} shows the requirement on the outer stepsize is relaxed from a requirement on $\gamma$ to a requirement on $\frac{\gamma}{1-\mu}$, allowing us to reap the same benefits of $\gamma > 1$ observed earlier if we also tune $\mu$.
+Momentum thus changes the range of stepsizes allowed but does not fundamentally alter the uter stepsize tradeoffs.
 This benefit was first observed in~\citep{sun23_role_server_momen_feder_learn} for nonconvex optimization with small local stepsize $\eta$ provided we use an additional momentum buffer.
 Our work gives direct theoretical support to this observation even with a single momentum buffer and allowing for large $\eta$.